VincentBai-dotcom/Competitive-programming-solutions/README.md

 # Competitive-programming-solutions
-This is the solutions for problems from USACO over the past a few years
+This is the solutions for problems I have done over the years.